 Many problems we face in society are a product of the breakdown of the relationship either between people and people in an environmental context, or between people and the physical environment itself – leading to serious and damaging environmental, individual and social consequences.
 Society invests enormous resources into the planning, design, construction, management and use of the physical environment.
 This investment ensures that we are not only fed, clothed, housed, employed and made secure, but that the quality of our lives is enhanced as much as possible.

 Dissertations will be considered if they describe a piece of empirical work in the field of people-environment studies.
 Both qualitative and quantitative pieces of work will be considered, but the dissertation must be an empirical study (i.e. literature reviews are not sufficient).
 The field includes subjects such as environmental perception and cognition, environmental stress, personal space, territoriality, crowding, work- learning or residential environments, the natural environment, sustainability, resource management, environmental disaster, environmental problems and behavioural solutions, children and the environment, crime and the environment, etc. This can include, but is not limited to, dissertations from Psychology, Sociology, Architecture, and Geography.
 Both qualitative and quantitative pieces of work will be considered, but the dissertation must be an empirical study (i.e. literature reviews are not sufficient).
 Examples of methods reported include laboratory studies, questionnaires, observational work, interviews, and spatial analysis.

 The Jonathan Sime Dissertation Award is available to students who have completed an undergraduate degree and produced a dissertation in a subject area related to the field of people-environment studies at a British University.

-It will be for dissertation tutors or heads of departments to nominate dissertations for this award by submitting an abstract of the dissertation to a panel of assessors.
-This will be an extended abstract, up to a maximum of 500 words (including 3 – 5 key references), prepared by the student for the Panel.
+It will be for dissertation tutors or heads of departments to nominate dissertations for this award by submitting nomination form that includes an abstract of the dissertation to a panel of assessors.
+This will be an extended abstract, up to a maximum of 500 words , prepared by the student for the Panel.
 This should include 3-5 key references (with the full references at the end, not included in the word count).
 A second sheet of illustrations may be added, if appropriate.
 An electronic copy of the abstract must be submitted by July 1st.